Chinese mythology: Shang dynasty

 The Shang dynasty is the earliest dynasty of traditional Chinese history firmly supported by archaeological evidence.
 Yet, as in common with the founding of Xia, there is mythological material regarding how the previous dynasty turned to evil and unworthy ways, and the founder (of miraculous birth or ancestry) overthrew it.
 The mythology of the Shang dynasty is distinct from philosophical and historical accounts.
 Significant mythology includes the origin of its founders, the miraculous birth by Jiandi of Shang founder Qi, also known as Xie of Shang, after she became pregnant upon swallowing or holding in her bosom a bird's egg.
 After several generations, Xie (or Qi)'s descendant Tang became king of Shang by overthrowing Jie, the last king of the Xia dynasty, said to be a very drunken and bloodthirsty tyrant.
 The fifth book of the philosopher Mozi describes the end of the Xia dynasty and the beginning of the Shang:

 During the reign of King Jie of Xia, there was a great climatic change.
 Legends hold that the paths of the sun and moon changed, the seasons became confused, and the five grains dried up.
 Ghouls cried in the country and cranes shrieked for ten nights.
 Heaven ordered Shang Tang to receive the heavenly commission from the Xia dynasty, which had failed morally and which Heaven was determined to end.
 Shang Tang was commanded to destroy Xia with the promise of Heaven's help.
 In the dark, Heaven destroyed the fortress' pool, and Shang Tang then gained victory easily (非攻下 Condemnation of Offensive War III, by Mozi).

 After discussing the end of Xia and the beginning of Shang, Mozi describes the end of Shang and the beginning of the succeeding Zhou dynasty:

-During the reign of Shang Zhòu, Heaven could not endure Zhòu's morality and neglect of timely sacrifices.
+During the reign of Di Xin, Heaven could not endure his morality and neglect of timely sacrifices.
 It rained mud for ten days and nights, the nine cauldrons shifted positions, supernatural prodigies appeared, and ghosts cried at night.
 There were women who became men while it rained flesh and thorny brambles, covering the national highways.
 A red bird brought a message: "Heaven decrees King Wen of Zhou to punish Yin and possess its empire".
 The Yellow River formed charts and the earth brought forth mythical horses.
-When King Wu became king, three gods appeared to him in a dream, telling him that they had drowned Shang Zhòu in wine and that King Wu was to attack him.
+When King Wu became king, three gods appeared to him in a dream, telling him that they had drowned Di Xin in wine and that King Wu was to attack him.
 On the way back from victory, the heavens gave him the emblem of a yellow bird.

 The mythological events surrounding the end of the Shang dynasty and the establishment of the Zhou greatly influenced the subject and story told in the popular novel Investiture of the Gods.